 For centuries, French writers have searched for the meaning of life, in good times and in bad.
-Seeking happiness, solitude, or solace, there are many beautiful French proverbs about life and living to the max.
+Seeking happiness, solitude, or solace, there are many beautiful French phrases about life and proverbs about living to the max.
 And the flip side of it, of course, death.

 1. Chaque jour de ta vie est un feuillet de ton histoire que tu écris.